sdenena/Online-Banking-System-Assignment/README.md

 - API: Enjoy an API designed.
 - Authentication and Authorization: We prioritize security by implementing robust user authentication and authorization mechanisms, guaranteeing safe and controlled access to the system
 - Register Account: We provided Admin user to create accounts.
-- Bank Operations: Admin user can perform Deposit, Withdraw, and Transfer on each account.
+- Bank Operations: User can perform Deposit, Withdraw, and Transfer on each account.
-- Transaction History: Admin user can retrieve account history by account number.
+- Transaction History: User can retrieve account history by account number.

 ## Installation